 Bleeding can be defined as the tendency of water to rise to the surface of freshly placed concrete.
 It is another form of segregation where some amount of water comes to the concrete surface after placing and compacting, before setting.
 The water content carries some particles of sand and cementing materials.
-Sometimes bleeding in concrete helps to reduce the plastic shrinkage cracks.
+Sometimes bleeding helps to reduce the plastic shrinkage cracks in concrete.

 Effects Of Bleeding in concrete:

 1. Concrete loses its homogeneity which results in weak and porous concrete.

 2. It makes the concrete permeable.

 3. It delays the surface finishing in pavement construction.